opflucker/NetCoreManualDI/README.md

 }
 ```

-SchoolService becomes owner of three resources but only one is disposable, ISchoolContext, so it has to explicitly dispose it:
+SchoolService becomes owner of three resources (because it creates them) but only one is disposable (implements IDisposable), ISchoolContext, so it has to explicitly dispose it:

 ```C#
 public void Dispose()